-- 12.4 Upon separation, employees shall be paid for all accrued, unused vacation, and for an unused floating holiday. - 12.5 Winter Break All staff will be given Winter Break in addition to their vacation time.
+- 12.4 Upon separation, employees shall be paid for all accrued, unused vacation, and for unused floating holidays. - 12.5 Winter Break All staff will be given Winter Break in addition to their vacation time.
 Winter Break covers all workdays between December 26th through December 30th.
 Winter Break is not paid out or rolled over between years, but employees may be eligible for comp time for work during it.